manymoments/manymoments.github.io/_posts/2020-02-26-selfish-mining.md

 This is of course a simplification, e.g., it ignores the slow variation in the total mining power in the system and forks that happen accidentally, which are rare but still occur.
 Nevertheless, this model is sufficient as a first order approximation of the system.

-The prescribed protocol is for each miner to extend the longest chain, or the one it heard of first in case of a fork where two branches have the same length.
+The prescribed protocol is for each miner to extend the longest chain, or the one it heard of first, in case of a fork where two branches have the same length.

 Each player in the game strives to maximize her revenue -- this is her **utility function**.
 Specifically, we consider an infinite-horizon game, that is, the revenue of a miner is her average ratio of blocks in the main chain as the game length tends to infinity.
 This represents the reward in terms of cryptocurrency granted to miners for each block they generate.
 Note that blocks that end up outside the main chain (pruned) do not count towards the miner’s revenue.